plison/cyberrisk/NR/Ildiko/README.md

 - process_casie.py: extracts entity and relation annotations from CASIE and creates an dataset usable to train Spacy-based NER and REL models
 - test_detection.py: apply a NER model trained with CASIE annotations on any text
 - extract_threat_info.py: a demo for applying both NER and REL on a document
-- rel_model.py: for relation extraction, borrowed from [ExplosionAI](https://github.com/explosion/projects/tree/v3/tutorials/rel_component)
+- rel_model.py: for relation extraction, borrowed from [ExplosionAI tutorial](https://github.com/explosion/projects/tree/v3/tutorials/rel_component)
-- rel_pipe.py: for relation extraction, borrowed from [ExplosionAI](https://github.com/explosion/projects/tree/v3/tutorials/rel_component)
+- rel_pipe.py: for relation extraction, borrowed from [ExplosionAI tutorial](https://github.com/explosion/projects/tree/v3/tutorials/rel_component)

 ## Dependencies